artemave/implementing-feature-with-tests/README.md

 A good way to understand something is to write it down.
 This way it can also be shared with others and preserved in source history.
 So let's write it down:

-'As a victim, I need a very simple way to communicate the completion of a task.
-So that, as stressed as I am, I am less likely to mess it up.'
+_"As a victim, I need a very simple way to communicate the completion of a task.
+So that, as stressed as I am, I am less likely to mess it up."_

 Since we’re on it, let’s also write an example of how someone would use this feature:

-‘Given Alice is tasked to deliver a cake to an address, when she delivers it, then she can cross this task off the list and Bob the Villain gets notified’
+_"Given Alice is tasked to deliver a cake to an address, when she delivers it, then she can cross this task off the list and Bob the Villain gets notified"_

 Interestingly, this little exercise revealed a detail that was missing in the original description: villain needs to be notified.
-Also, the ‘mess it up’ bit will still be happening.
+Also, the "mess it up" bit will still be happening.
 So, clearly, there is some extra work needed to make sure they can undo the task completion.
 This can be captured in another example:

-‘Given Alice is tasked to deliver a cake to an address, when she accidentally marks it complete, then she can undo it and Bob the Villain gets notified both times'
+_"Given Alice is tasked to deliver a cake to an address, when she accidentally marks it complete, then she can undo it and Bob the Villain gets notified both times"_

 Just like that, at the cost of only few sentences (and no code at all) we’ve uncovered important changes.
 In a way, this is the first deliverable.
 We can now go back to the customer with more questions, updated estimates and more detailed list of what is going to change.
 And give them a chance to reevaluate before any work has started.